jasonbuechler/software-hax-etc/mediawiki-in-freenas-jail.md

 ### Basic config for a new FreeBSD/FreeNAS jail
 #### *enable SSH access so we can use Putty/etc*
 Use nano to change `#PermitRootLogin no` to `PermitRootLogin yes`.

+The `-ni` flags tell `grep` to be case-insensitive and to print the line numbers of where the matched results are found.
 ```bash
 passwd
 pkg install nano